F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 --------------
 |aws_img|

-AWS CloudWatch has two consumers, CloudWatch Logs, and :ref:`cw-metrics` (new in TS 1.14).
+AWS CloudWatch has two consumers: CloudWatch Logs, and :ref:`cw-metrics` (new in TS 1.14).
 If you do not use the new **dataType** property, the system defaults to CloudWatch Logs.

 AWS CloudWatch Logs (default)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^